Recoskie/JDasm/docs/Machine.md

 <br />

-Lastly the displacement mode in the ModR/M is added after the SIB byte.
+Lastly, the displacement mode in the ModR/M is added after the SIB byte.

 <br />